MicrosoftDocs/minecraft-creator/creator/TestDocs/BehaviorPack.md

 In the cow.json file shown above, an entity_spawned event is defined here in order to spawn either an adult cow or a baby cow in the world.

 - **`randomize`** allows the use of defining the odds of the entity spawning in either group.
-Here, there is a 95/100 chance it could spawn an adult cow or a 5/100 to spawn a baby cow `randomize` does not work off of a percentage system.
-The odds are calculated via the sum of the `"weight"` definition.
+Here, there is a 95/100 chance it could spawn an adult cow or a 5/100 chance to spawn a baby cow.
+Note that `randomize` does not work off of a percentage system.
+Instead, the odds are calculated via the sum of the `"weight"` definition.
 If you were to change `"weight": 5`, to `"weight":25`, it would have a 25/120 chance of spawning.

 ## Adding new behaviors

 Now that you know the 4 areas that define an entity, you will add new behaviors to an existing mob.
 In this example, you will add the following behaviors:

-- `Minecraft:behavior.nearest_attackable_target` to define what the cow is able to attack.
+- `minecraft:behavior.nearest_attackable_target` to define what the cow is able to attack.
-- `Minecraft:behavior.meleeattack` to allow every cow the ability to inflict damage on its target.
+- `minecraft:behavior.meleeattack` to allow every cow the ability to inflict damage on its target.
-- `Minecraft:attack` to define how much damage each attack does.
+- `minecraft:attack` to define how much damage each attack does.

-### Minecraft:behavior.nearest_attackable_target
+### minecraft:behavior.nearest_attackable_target

 In order for the cow to attack, it will need to find a target that can be attacked.
 In this example, you will set the filter to look for `player` in order to make the cows a hostile mob and attack any player.